By: Paul H. Dworkin, MD

 - Develop methodologies to effectively and convincingly demonstrate cost savings and a return on investment.
 Research on short-term cost savings should include a look at the savings that occur when medical, developmental, or behavioral concerns are detected early enough for families to be connected to existing community-based programs and services, thereby decreasing unnecessary referrals to medical specialists through “demedicalization.”
 Also, we should embrace the need for a longer window to calculate a program’s return on investment.
 Such returns are often difficult to demonstrate in the short term as the savings realized from many interventions will occur years later and often in other sectors.
 For example, early investments in child health, early care and education, and family support may yield substantial returns over years, and even decades, in the areas of special education, behavioral health, and the corrections system.

 It is clear that our growing knowledge of early brain development, early childhood development, and the biology of adversity presents an extraordinary opportunity for us to leverage Medicaid and child health services to not only promote children’s optimal healthy development, but to also transform the systems that serve children.
-It is crucial that we not only focus on children who have delays or disorders, but instead serve all children who are at-risk due to poverty, housing hazards and other determinants of health.
+It is crucial that we not only focus on children who have delays or disorders, but instead serve all children who are at risk due to poverty, housing hazards and other health determinants.
 This is a population where we can truly see a return on our investment not only during the childhood years, but across entire lifespans as well.